kodguru/puppet-jerakia-files/README.md

 TBD:
 Automate,
-and if we use custom Docker images (& decide for Jerakia), we can include these steps in the image already so when deployed it's ready for use
+and if we use custom Docker images (& decide for Jerakia), we can include these steps in the image already so when deployed the container will be ready for use